Chapter 2 : Play With Fire

 "Same as usual," he muttered in a non-committal tone.

 "C'mon!
 Divulge with me!"
 I sat up quickly and looked at him wide-eyed.
-He can't resist that, never been able to.

 "Alright, but you can't tell anyone!"
 I glanced at him again.